 Arestin Side Effects Center

-Arestin (minocycline hydrochloride) microspheres are indicated as an antibiotic adjunct to scaling and root planing (SRP) procedures for the reduction of periodontal pocket depth in adult patients with periodontal gum disease.
-There is no approved generic available.
-Common side effects from Arestin can include headache, infection, flu syndrome and pain.
+Arestin (minocycline hydrochloride) microspheres are indicated as an antibiotic add-on to scaling and root planing (SRP) procedures for the reduction of periodontal pocket depth in adult patients with periodontal gum disease.
+Common side effects of Arestin include headache, infection, flu-like symptoms, pain, and mouth irritation.

 Our Arestin Center provides a comprehensive view of available drug information on the potential side effects when taking this medication.